Module ngx_http_log_module

 The ngx_http_log_module module writes request logs in the specified format.

-Requests are logged in a context of a location where processing ends.
-This may be different from the original location, if an internal redirect happens during request processing.
+Requests are logged in the context of a location where processing ends.
+It may be different from the original location, if an internal redirect happens during request processing.

 Example Configuration